WHO WE ARE

 This survey was developed in collaboration with young people living with HIV from across the country.
 Experts in the field who research or work directly with young people living with HIV were also involved.
 The advisory group met regularly throughout the preparation of the survey and will continue to do so throughout the implementation of the study and subsequent analysis of data as well as the dissemination of findings.

-Members of the advisory group are affiliated with FPA, Imperial College Healthcare NHS Trust, CHIVA, the AALPHI study, NAT, Clinic Q, and HIV Scotland among others.
+Members of the advisory group are affiliated with EMSH, Imperial College Healthcare NHS Trust, CHIVA, the AALPHI study, NAT, Clinic Q, and HIV Scotland among others.

 PHE exists to protect and improve the nation’s health and to address inequalities.It does this through advocacy, partnerships, world class science, knowledge and intelligence, and the delivery of specialist public health services by working with national and local government, the NHS, industry, academia, the public and the voluntary and community sector.
 PHE is an operationally autonomous executive agency of the department of Health.